 - Reflection on what you learnt as a result of doing it.

 I find as I get older, my professional development activities become less about attending courses or conferences and more about taking on new and challenging areas of work outside my main ‘job description’.
-My recent professional development in my role as Director of Learning, Teaching and Web Services at University of Edinburgh has been focussed in three areas:
+My recent professional development in my role as Director of Learning, Teaching and Web Services at University of Edinburgh has been focused in three areas:

 - Championing OER at an institutional level through the development of strategy and policy and at a national level through co-chairing the recent OER16 conference.